JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/README.md

 ## Online Installation

-1. Back up all the data on the target USB flash drive (no less then 4GB) and connect it to the router.
+1. Back up all the data on the target USB flash drive (no less than 4GB) and connect it to the router.

 2. Unplug all the USB flash drives from the router except the target one.